dyne/tomb/INSTALL.md

-  mlocate  | have fast search of file names inside tombs swish++  | have fast search of file contents inside tombs unoconv  | have fast search of contents in PDF and DOC files
+  mlocate  | have fast search of file names inside tombs swish++  | have fast search of file contents inside tombs unoconv  | have fast search of contents in PDF and DOC files haveged  | have fast entropy generation for key forging

 As for requirements, also optional tools may be easy to install using the packages provided by each distribution.